-This book is pricey (between $19 and $26) but it is a very valuable tool as our society becomes more dysfunctional – it’s also available in Spanish.
+This book is a very valuable tool as our society becomes more dysfunctional.
+It’s also available in Spanish.
 It is available at Amazon and at HighConflictInstitute.com.
 Bill’s website has lots of other resources for family and professionals dealing with HCP.

 The Sociopath Next Door is an eye-opening and empowering book.
 Have you ever been betrayed by a friend or church member; ever struggle with a particular person at work; ever wonder why relating to a certain family member always brings conflict?
 If so, this book is for you.
 The first part of this book is so insightful.
 Due to our faith-based beliefs, we disagree with the last four chapters, but there is still good information for helping you deal with the difficult people in your life.